 Grand Finale Awards:

-Grand Finale Awards will be awarded to the winning teams playing in the Grand Finale golf tournament on October 14th, 2019 at each course.
-Els for Autism staff will assign participating teams to each course prior to the Finale tournament.
-Details of prizes are available on the website, www.e4agolf.com.
+Grand Finale Awards will be awarded to the winning teams playing in the Grand Finale golf tournament in the Fall of 2022 at the awards ceremony.

 The top fundraising team will be awarded The Els Cup.
-The winning team is determined by all funds received in the Els for Autism office or website by the fundraising deadline of September 18th, 2019 at 3:00 PM EST. Teams who qualify for The Finale via a Silver, Gold or Platinum corporate sponsorship at a regional event are not eligible to use funds allocated to sponsoring any regional event or finale component towards The Els Cup fundraising competition.
+The winning team is determined by all funds received in the Els for Autism office or website by the fundraising deadline of 3:00 PM EST on September 3, 2022.
+Teams who qualify for The Finale via a Silver, Gold or Platinum corporate sponsorship at a regional event are not eligible to use funds allocated to sponsoring any regional event or finale component towards The Els Cup fundraising competition.

 Winners of the Grand Finale Awards are personally responsible for all taxes, fees and additional expenses that may be associated with acceptance of their prizes.
 For details on expenses included in prizes, participants should contact prize donors.
 All prizes are non-transferable and may not be exchanged for cash or anything else of value.
 Exclusions and restrictions will apply.